scmschmidt/trento_checks_for_supportconfig/README.md

 ```

 > :bulb: Use `-d` or `--detail` to get more information about the host containers, like the container id, the Trento agent id, the hostname (from the supportconfig), the hostgroup and the referenced support files (with the container hostfs mountpoint).

-If a previously started container is not listed, see section [Troubleshooting](#Troubleshooting) below.

 ### Run the Checks